api3m/bitcoin-bankathon-airnode-client/Readme.md

 # Bitcoin Bankathon Airnode Client

-This is a very simple demo that uses Airnode to call APIs available in the [Bitcoin Bankathon](https://bitcoin-alliance.org/).
+This is a basic demo project that uses Airnode to call APIs available in the [Bitcoin Bankathon](https://bitcoin-alliance.org/).
 All of the APIs listed at https://api3.org/results?search=bankathon are available to use.
 If you need an API that isn't listed here, just ask!

 The project uses [Hardhat](https://hardhat.org/getting-started/), [NodeJS](https://nodejs.dev/learn/introduction-to-nodejs), [RSK](https://developers.rsk.co/), and [Airnode Pre-Alpha](https://docs.api3.org/airnode/pre-alpha/).